tc39/proposal-intl-messageformat/README.md

 All of the built-in implementations of this method return an array with exactly one value, but user-defined functions may return any number of parts, or none.

+Except for parts corresponding to literal values, each `MessagePart` MUST include the `type` and `source` from the `MessageValue`.
+It MAY also include a string `locale` identifier, an explicit `value` of any type, and/or its own sequence of `parts`.

-In order to be usable as a variant selector, the object MUST include a `selectKeys` method.
+In order to be usable as a variant selector, the `MessageValue` object MUST include a `selectKeys` method.
 When called with an array of string keys, it MUST return an array whose elements are a subset of those keys.
 The returned keys will be considered to match the selector and be in preferential order.